 SPRINT NEWS, July 2020: SPRINT is in the process of moving to Radboud University where Amalia is now based.

 Cong has won the Summer Vacation Research Prize 2020, a competition held by the University of Kent.
 She will receive funding for her project titled 'Where does the beat fall?
 Speech-beat alignment in singing'.
 Congratulations Cong!

-Katie will present a talk at the Institut für Linguistik, University of Cologne on 21/01/2020, based on findings from her PhD researcher.
-The talk is titled "Aspects of prosody in Djambarrpuyŋu" and focuses on her analysis of Djambarrpuyŋu intonation.
+Katie presented a talk at the Institut für Linguistik, University of Cologne on 21/01/2020, based on findings from her PhD researcher.
+The talk is titled "Aspects of prosody in Djambarrpuyŋu" and focuses on Katie's analysis of Djambarrpuyŋu intonation.

 Due to the COVID-19 pandemic, some of the events below have been postponed, cancelled or moved online.
 We are updating this page as new information emerges.

 SPRINT members are presenting their work at BAAP 2020; Amalia's paper (with Mary Baltazani and Stella Gryllia) is titled "Tunes and meaning compositionality in intonation"; Katie's paper is titled "Intonational marking of focus and topic in Djambarrpuyŋu"

 Amalia is giving a talk at the Cambridge University Linguistic Society on 23 April 2020, titled "Intonational Phonology in the light of cross-linguistic evidence".